uchiha-suraj/Hotel_Booking/README.md

 1. `npm run build` to make the build folder.
 2. `npx ts-node server.tsx` to start the server on localhost:8080.

+*note: `Vercel do not allow Server Side Rendering for React Application, Please Do manual setup to check the SSR`.
 *note: `Backend is already deployed on render, Database environment setup is not required`.